Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 async function printFiles () {

+// If you use await in a map, map will always return an array of promise.
+This is because asynchronous functions always return promises.
+// Since map always return promises (if you use await), you have to wait for the array of promises to get resolved.
+You can do this with await Promise.all(arrayOfPromises).

    let result = await Promise.all(files.map(async (file) => {
     const contents = await file
     console.log(contents,'contents') // called : 3,2,1